microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list-approleassignments.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve the list of [appRoleAssignment](../resources/approleassignment.md) that a user has been granted.
-Also returns app roles assigned to groups that the user is a direct member of.
+This operation also returns app roles assigned to groups that the user is a direct member of.

 ## Permissions